 - Requires no floor space for opening door

-- Ideal for wide shower openings
+- Ideal for wider shower openings

 - Some models are designed as alcove shower doors